 This is different from quarterly planning because the beauty of this plan is that 12 weeks is like a full year.
 Therefore, if you have a tough 12 Week Year, you can just go onto the next knowing that every 12 weeks is like a fresh start – a new year!

-The book focuses a lot on execution by showing that execution is the single greatest market differential.
+The book focuses a lot on execution by showing that execution is the single greatest market differential in knowing how to set big goals and achieve them.
 Successful individuals and great corporations that produce consistently more than their competitors have one core difference – they focus on consistent execution.

 This concept really resonated with me because so often I find myself caught up in my own cloud of ideas like a deer in the headlights.
 I too easily get overwhelmed with information and tasks which leave me unproductive but still worn out.